Monstration: Other cities

 The modern monstration incorporates signs and messages that are deliberately absurd, nonsensical and apolitical that indirectly defy the government and express a conceptual paradox.
 Although monstrations are apolitical, participants have been arrested for political agitation.
 In 2010, Monstrations took place in 20 cities like Moscow, Saint Petersburg, and Vladivostok.

 The first monstration in Kursk took place on 1 May 2014.

 About 30 people went with the main slogan "For the rights of butterflies in the stomach".

 In 2015, the main slogan was "We did not watch Fifty Shades".

 Poland

 Orange Alternative (Pomarańczowa Alternatywa) was a Polish anti-communist underground movement, started in Wrocław, a city in south-west Poland, in the 1980s.
 Its main purpose was to offer a wider group of citizens an alternative way of opposition against the authoritarian regime by means of peaceful street protests that used absurd and nonsensical elements.

-Alytus, Lithiania
+Alytus, Lithuania

-From 2009 to 2017 a series of Art strike Biennales were held at the Alytus art school.
-Organised by Redas Diržys and the psychic workers union.
+From 2009 to 2017 a series of Art strike Biennales were held at the Alytus art school, organised by Redas Diržys and the psychic workers union.

 Recognition

-In 2011 Monstration was recognized for "Innovation" by a government agency of modern art and selected as "Best in the Region."
+In 2011, Monstration was recognized for "Innovation" by the National Centre for Contemporary Arts and selected as "Best regional project."